carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 The intercept term is a constant and it is defined as the mean of the outcome when the input is 0.
 This interpretation gets more involved with multiple inputs, but that is out of the scope of the workshop.
 The slope is a feature weight.
-Think about the house price example.
-This time we want to predict the house price with one feature, for example, square footage.
-The feature weight is the coefficient for the feature $x$ and it represents the average increase in the house price with a one unit increase in $x$.
+In the T-cells example, the feature weight is the coefficient for the feature $x$ and it represents the average increase in the confidence the cell is active with a one unit increase in $x$.
-Linear regression predicts the expected house price for the given feature, here the square footage.

 When we have multiple features, the linear regression would be $y = w_0 + w_1x_1 + w_2x_2 +...+ w_nx_n$.